 The concept of V2I connectivity brings us closer to smart cities that can spread data-driven decision-making even further than the automotive industry.

 Driverless cars are already very smart.
-But are they smart enough not to be hacked?
+But are they smart enough not to be hacked but to guarantee 100% safety?
 The answer is that they need to become that smart.

-An advanced driver assistance system (ADAS), for example, can stop your car when you’re driving into a wall.
-But do you want your car to stop without any reason only because of a hack attack?
+The early adoption of an advanced driver assistance system (ADAS) in already existing highly-automated cars, for example, can stop your car when you’re driving into a wall.
+But do you want your car to stop in the middle of the street without any reason only because of a hack attack?
 The significance of cybersecurity rises dramatically in a world where a hacker can drive, stop, and control your car remotely.

 Properly built security systems can be a strong barrier to halt a thief.
 If a car’s system detects an abnormality in the vehicle’s behavior, it can block data access or even cut the car connection.
 In addition, preliminary penetration tests and prediction of possible threat scenarios make the security burden much easier.